 Section 12.02.
-Compliance with Code §409A.
-To the extent the Committee determines that any Award granted under this Plan is subject to Code §409A, the Award Agreement evidencing such Award shall incorporate the terms and conditions required by Code §409A.
-To the extent applicable, the Plan and Award Agreements shall be interpreted in accordance with Code §409A.
-Notwithstanding any provision of the Plan to the contrary, in the event that, following the Plan's effective date, the Board of Directors determines that any Award may be subject to Code §409A, the Board of Directors may adopt such amendments to the Plan and the applicable Award Agreements or adopt such other policies and procedures (including amendments, policies and procedures with retroactive effect), or take such other actions that the Board of Directors determines are necessary or appropriate to (i) exempt the Award from Code §409A and/or preserve the intended tax treatment of the benefits provided with respect to the Award, or (ii) comply with the requirements of Code §409A.
+Compliance with Code ss.
+409A.
+To the extent the Committee determines that any Award granted under this Plan is subject to Code ss.
+409A, the Award Agreement evidencing such Award shall incorporate the terms and conditions required by Code ss.
+409A.
+To the extent applicable, the Plan and Award Agreements shall be interpreted in accordance with Code ss.
+409A.
+Notwithstanding any provision of the Plan to the contrary, in the event that, following the Plan's effective date, the Board of Directors determines that any Award may be subject to Code ss.
+409A, the Board of Directors may adopt such amendments to the Plan and the applicable Award Agreements or adopt such other policies and procedures (including amendments, policies and procedures with retroactive effect), or take such other actions that the Board of Directors determines are necessary or appropriate to (i) exempt the Award from Code ss.
+409A.